 Title: Interim Director of Communication Technologies at Information Technology Services

-Jim Gogan entered information technology in a roundabout way, but the field’s been a good fit for him.
-Gogan has worked for UNC-Chapel Hill for 38 years, including a collective 28 years with Information Technology Services and other University central computing operations that predated ITS.
+Professional: Has worked for UNC-Chapel Hill for 38 years, including 28 years with ITS and other University central computing operations that predated ITS

+A few weeks into his new role as Interim Director of Communication Technologies at Information Technology Services, Jim Gogan sat down to talk with ITS News.
 Gogan, who oversees networking for ITS Communication Technologies, picked up responsibility also for the other half of the division – engineering and operations—on January 3 when Rick Harden left that post for another job.
-Gogan is now Interim Director of Communication Technologies.